 Whether you choose a home equity loan or a HELOC, you'll qualify for the best rates and biggest loans with a credit score of at least 740.

-And with property values rising across much of the country, only about 1 in 10 homeowners with a mortgage remains underwater, owing more on their loans than their property is worth.
+With property values rising across much of the country, only about 4.1% of homeowners with a mortgage remains underwater, according to Corelogic, owing more on their loans than their property is worth.

 That means many borrowers who didn't have enough equity in their homes to qualify for a second mortgage have a better chance of being approved.